AnishaaReddy/LostandFound/README.md

 Usage Instructions
 1. Environment set up
 1.1 To launch this application, it requires a external MySQL local server.
 1.2  Once the MySQL server installed, open MySQL Command line Client 1.3 Enter password to login.
 1.4 Create a new database use the name lostandfound_db.
 The command is 'create database lostandfound_db' 1.5 Use the database by typing the command 'use lostandfound_db' 1.6 To import all data into this database, we need to find the path to our database file in our computer.
 Your command would be 'source+path'
       ![image](https://github.com/user-attachments/assets/8cc05f6c-c491-497c-b8f8-c973ab4df721)

-  1.7 change few lines in \LostandFound\Common\ MySQLHelper.cs
+1.7 Change few lines in \LostandFound\Common\ MySQLHelper.cs
       ![image](https://github.com/user-attachments/assets/5fb78c4d-64c8-41ac-9c05-f06c1158ec95)
       The uid should be “root” by default and the password is the password that user set for your own MYSQL server.